 General and Administrative.
 General and administrative expenses increased \$11.0 million, or 16%, from \$67.1 million in fiscal 2014 to \$78.1 million in fiscal 2015.
 This increase is primarily due to expenses of \$3.6 million associated with the move of our corporate headquarters, a \$2.6 million increase in employee and related compensation due to higher headcount, and a \$2.6 million increase in stock-based compensation expenses.
-General and administrative expenses in fiscal 2015 also includes \$0.1 million of net foreign currency transaction gains recognized in general and administrative expenses in fiscal 2014.
-General and administrative expenses as a percentage of total revenues increased to 13% in fiscal 2015 compared to 11% in fiscal 2014.
+General and administrative expenses in fiscal 2015 also includes \$0.1 million of net foreign currency transaction gains compared to \$0.3 million of net foreign currency transaction gains recognized in general and administrative expenses in fiscal 2015 compared to 11% in fiscal 2014.